ahmetcetin/google-image-downloader/README.md

 After entering parameters, it will launch Chrome browser and make the search in Google Images, then will download the required number of images to the selected `basefolder/subfolder`.
 The number of images downloaded might be less than required, as app will download only jpg files.

+Remember that there is a hard limit of 400 images in google image search results.

 ![](images/googledownloader.png)

 ## How to uninstall